AscijA/vaktija-ext-ascija.ba/README.md

 ## Optional
 - [Poppins Font](https://fonts.google.com/specimen/Poppins)
 - GNOME Shell Theme [Qogir-dark](https://www.gnome-look.org/p/1230631/)
-*Currently works best with Qogir-dark, which is the theme used in development.
-Works with most of the dark themes.
-Light themes need some adaptation in the `stylesheet.css`*

 ## Installation

-1. Clone this repository or download the source code.
+1. Clone this repository or download the source code and extract the archive.
 2. Run `./install.sh local-install`
 3. Restart the GNOME Shell by pressing **Alt+F2** and entering `r` in the prompt, then press **Enter**.
 4. Enable the extension using **GNOME Extensions** or by running `gnome-extensions enable vaktija@ascija.ba` in your terminal .